Conversations in Rocket.Chat occur in channels. Channels are chat rooms with useful features designed to increase communication and collaboration.

 - If the result is a user, you will start a direct message with that user;

-There are two notions of leaving a channel:
+There are two options for leaving a channel:

-- To hide a channel is to remain a member of the channel but to remove it from your list of channels on the left-hand pane.
+- Hide: Remain a member of the channel but remove it from your list of channels on the left-hand pane.

 Every channel has an owner, and the owner of a channel cannot leave a channel until setting someone else as the owner of that channel.

 To leave a channel, enter the command